Under Taliban, thriving Afghan music scene heads to silence - NewsBreak

 Under Taliban, thriving Afghan music scene heads to silence

-A month after the Taliban seized power in Afghanistan, the music is going quiet.
+KABUL, Afghanistan (AP) — A month after the Taliban seized power in Afghanistan, the music is going quiet.
 The last time the militant group ruled the country, in the late 1990s, it outright banned music.
 So far this time, the government set up by the Taliban hasn’t taken that step officially.
-But already, musicians are afraid a ban will come, and some Taliban fighters on the ground have started enforcing rules on their own, harassing musicians and music venues.www.fresnobee.com
+But already, musicians are afraid a ban will come, and some Taliban fighters on the ground have started enforcing rules on their own, harassing musicians and music venues.www.thehour.com

 Comments / 0